Bxvant/c0724-code-solutions/typescript-timers/typescript-timers-quiz-notes.md

 - What is a "callback" function? a function that has another function as its parameter
-- Besides adding an event listener callback function to an element or the `document`, what is one way to delay the execution of a JavaScript function until some point in the future? by using the timeout method
+- Besides adding an event listener callback function to an element or the `document`, what is one way to delay the execution of a JavaScript function until some point in the future? by using the setTimeout method

-- How can you set up a function to be called repeatedly without using a loop? by using the interval method
+- How can you set up a function to be called repeatedly without using a loop? by using the setInterval method
 - What is the default time delay if you omit the `delay` parameter from `setTimeout()` or `setInterval()`?
   0 milliseconds
-- What do `setTimeout()` and `setInterval()` return? it return some action after a set amount of time has passed
+- What do `setTimeout()` and `setInterval()` return? returns a timeout or interval ID

 ## Notes